-Lafayette Square is an upscale shopping and dining district containing some of the city's most beautiful homes.
-The LSBA facilitates business development in the Lafayette Square Neighborhood by developing and promoting special events and investing in physical infrastructure.
+Lafayette Square is an upscale shopping and dining district containing some of the city's most beautiful architecture.
+The LSBA in partnership with residents facilitates business development in the neighborhood by developing and promoting special events and investing in physical improvements.

 |Locust Business District|

-The Locust Business District is an emerging entertainment and loft district in Midtown.
-The LBD is a community improvement district that promotes business development in the 19th and 6th Wards with event promotion and investment in physical infrastructure and neighborhood security.
+The Locust Business District is an emerging graphic arts/tech driven, entertainment and loft district in Midtown.
+The LBD is a community improvement district that promotes business development through aggressive event promotion, physical infrastructure development and neighborhood security.

 |Macklind Business District|

 |Ninth District Police Business Association|

-The Ninth District is an alliance between businesses and St. Louis Police Department.
+The Ninth District is an alliance between businesses and the St. Louis Police Department.
 It fosters cooperation and support for the 9th District police officers and their work of protecting citizens and businesses in the 9th District.